Proven-Paradox/shaper-system/Handbook.md

 | 30            | Exceptional          |

 ## Skill Attributes
 Each Skill has two associated Attributes.
-All skills of that type add those two Attributes to those skill checks.
+All skills of that type add those two Attributes to those Skill checks.

 ## Skill Points
 You can spend Skill Points on each skill to raise its Base Bonus by 1.
 You start the game with 20 Skill Points to spend, and can purchase 5 Skill Points for 1 XP.